-New classes will being March 21st 2017 but please feel free to join in as you are called and able by looking under the past classes archives to the right...
+New classes began March 22nd 2017 but please feel free to join in as you are called and able...

 My name is Marc Williams and i will be the main facilitator of our journey.
 This website is a continuation of the work of the amazing ethnobotanist, explorer, and humanitarian Frank Cook seen pictured here on the right.
 Frank conducted this class through email for 9 years before passing away suddenly in the summer of 2009. i am grateful to be launching our eigth year of this course in a website format.
 More information on Frank's continuing legacy can be found at www.plantsandhealers.org.

 The information that i am sharing with you is the result of over 16 years of work and both a Bachelor's and Master's degree program process as well as attendance at hundreds of conferences comprising many thousands of hours of research and education.
 The sticker price of the degree programs alone was over $70,000 dollars. i worked at least 40 hours a week while taking a full course load to get my Bachelor's degree and at least 15 hours a week in graduate school to help offset the cost.
 In addition i received multiple scholarships and a fellowship to defray expenses as well.
 That said, i ended up with $30,000 in student loans of which $15,000 remain after paying thousands of dollars additionally in interest.

 However, in honor of Frank's tradition this class is held by donation!
 A suggested amount of $100 is greatly appreciated but any amount is helpful and needed!